aceria/higher_order_relevance/README.md

 # The relevance of higher-order ties

 In this repository you find code to run experiments of the paper "The relevance of higher-order ties".
-The library [SNAP](https://github.com/snap-stanford/snap) is needed, together with `requirements.txt`.
-The code has been tested with Python 3.6.13.